Mentored Research Opportunities

 Data Analytics

 Wards 5 and 6 in Geneva are designated “disadvantaged communities” by NY State.
 Some of these are so-called “fenceline” communities because they border potentially polluting industries.
 This project brings together HWS and local high school students, faculty, staff, and community leaders to answer two key questions: 1) Do fenceline communities experience worse air quality than surrounding neighborhoods?
 2) What factors contribute to variable air quality in Geneva?
 HWS students will begin with a two-week “boot camp” in which they will learn a variety of data analytical and mapping tools.
-The remaining weeks will be spent on a diversity of activities including (but not limited to) deploying sensors, collecting samples and finding relevant data, analyzing preliminary data, working in the community to survey residents, and preparing materials to share with the community.
+The remaining weeks will be spent on a diversity of activities including (but not limited to) deploying sensors, collecting samples and finding relevant data, analyzing preliminary data, and preparing materials to share with the community.
+This year, we are interested in preparing content for social media that convey key ideas surrounding air quality and community health.
 There is potential to continue the project during the academic year and beyond.
 Appropriate for Rising Sophomores.

-Minimum Qualifications: Growth mindset, can-do attitude, initiative, and the ability to complete tasks on time
+Minimum Qualifications: Growth mindset, can-do attitude, initiative, interest in learning, and the ability to complete tasks on time.

 Finger Lakes Institute